-KEY POINTS
+KEY POINTS:

-- The HI trust fund will be depleted in 2030. - Total Medicare expenditures will make up an increasing share of federal outlays and the gross domestic product (GDP), threatening the program's long-term sustainability. - Changes are needed to improve Medicare's longterm solvency and sustainability.
-The sooner such corrective measures are enacted, the more flexible the approach and the more gradual the implementation can be.
+- The HI trust fund is projected to be depleted in 2028. - Total Medicare expenditures will make up an increasing share of federal outlays and the gross domestic product (GDP), threatening the program's long-term sustainability. - Changes are needed to improve Medicare's long-term solvency and sustainability.
+The longer corrective measures are delayed, the worse the financial challenges will become and the greater the burden that might be imposed on beneficiaries and taxpayers.